tensorzero/tensorzero/CONTRIBUTING.md

 ### Other

 Did you have something else in mind?
-Reach out on Slack or Discord and let us know!
+Reach out on Slack or Discord and let us know.

 ---